 The Iraqi National Accord (INA).
-The infighting in the INC caused the United States to briefly revisit the "coup strategy" by renewing ties to a separate group, Iraq National Accord (INA).5 Headed by Dr. Iyad Alawi, the INA consists of military and security defectors who were perceived as having ties to disgruntled officials currently serving within their former organizations.
-The INA's prospects appeared to brighten in August 1995 when Saddam's son-in-law Husayn Kamil al-Majid - architect of Iraq's weapons of mass destruction programs - defected to Jordan, suggesting that Saddam's grip on the military and security services was weakening.
+The infighting in the INC caused the United States to briefly revisit the "coup strategy" by renewing ties to a separate group, Iraq National Accord (INA).6 The INA, originally founded in 1990 with Saudi support, consists of military and security defectors who were perceived as having ties to disgruntled officials currently serving within their former organizations.
+It is headed by Dr. Iyad Alawi, former president of the Iraqi Student Union in Europe.
+The INA's prospects appeared to brighten in August 1995 when Saddam's son-in-law Hussein Kamil al-Majid - architect of Iraq's weapons of mass destruction programs - defected to Jordan, suggesting that Saddam's grip on the military and security services was weakening.
 Jordan's King Hussein agreed to allow the INA to operate from there.
 However, the INA became penetrated by Iraq's intelligence services and, in June 1996, Baghdad dealt it a serious setback by arresting or executing over 100 INA sympathizers in the military.
 Alawi claims that the INA continues to operate throughout Iraq, and it apparently has rebuilt itself to some extent since the June 1996 arrests.
+Although it is now cooperating with the INC, there is a history of friction between the two groups; the INA reportedly bombed an INC headquarters in northern Iraq in October 1995.